The Swifts Baking Background

 Carrying on the Tradition

-Tom married and had seven children, one of which was Charles Swift, Richard's father.
+Tom married and had seven children, one of which was Charles Swift, John's grandfather.
 After working with his father and serving in Field Bakeries during WW2, based in Mombasa, East Africa, Charles returned to carry on the baking tradition.
-Buying his own bakery in the small village of Gnosall, just 5 miles away from Wheaton Aston, this is where Richard was born.
+Buying his own bakery in the small village of Gnosall, just 5 miles away from Wheaton Aston, this is where John's father, Richard was born.

-In 1978, Richard also got the wandering bug, and left his father's business to move to Clee Hill in Shropshire where the Swift baking tradition continues to this day.
+In 1978, Richard also got the wandering bug, and left his father's business to move to Clee Hill in Shropshire where the Swift baking tradition continues.

 Fifth & Sixth Generation

-As time goes on, Richard's sons entered the business to further push the business forward as he had done and, if there was any doubt of the Swift families future, John Swift, Richards son, has taken 5 generations of baking experience and founded Swifts Bakery Ltd in 2018, carrying on the family name, traditions and expertise in the profession.
+As time goes on, Richard's sons entered the business to further push the company forward as he had done.
+If there was any doubt of the Swift families future, John Swift, Richards son, has taken 5 generations of baking experience and founded Swifts Bakery Ltd in 2018, carrying on the family name, traditions and expertise in the profession.